 Warbling Vireo in late September, Wasatch Mountains, East Canyon, Morgan County, UtahWarbling Vireo in late September – Nikon D500, f7.1, 1/1600, ISO 640, Nikkor 500mm VR with 1.4x TC, natural light

 Knowing the calls and songs of birds helps me to locate them.
-It helped me locate where this Warbling Vireo was in the willow and with where it was going to pop into my view.
+It helped me locate where this Warbling Vireo was in the willow and where it was going to pop into my view.
 It is a bit like playing “Marco Polo” but I’m attempting to locate the birds by their calls not humans in a pool while I have my eyes closed.

 Warbling Vireo perched on a willow branch, Wasatch Mountains, East Canyon, Morgan County, UtahWarbling Vireo perched on a willow branch – Nikon D500, f7.1, 1/1600, ISO 640, Nikkor 500mm VR with 1.4x TC, natural light